 For an extra $5 per month, you can expand that to 50 hours, which Sling calls Cloud DVR Plus — though Roku users can enjoy twice that much.
 Once you start approaching the storage limit, Sling TV automatically makes space by deleting the oldest recordings that you have already watched.
 Thankfully, Sling allows you to flag content as “protected” so you can prevent it from being automatically culled.
 Other added features include DVR folders for organizing your recorded content, and the ability to set up recordings from a show’s franchise page in the Sling TV guide.

 Cloud DVR recording is available on almost every channel, but not all of them.
-At the moment, ESPN3, ACC Network Extra, SEC Network+ and Local Now do not allow recordings.
 However, users are able to record multiple shows simultaneously on channels that support the feature.
-Similarly, while the large majority of devices support cloud DVR, the Xfinity X1 and some Samsung smart TVs currently do not.
-It’s a bummer this feature isn’t open to all channels and devices, but Sling TV has been steadily increasing support as the service grows nonetheless.
+Similarly, while the large majority of devices support cloud DVR, the Xfinity X1 and some Samsung smart TVs currently do not, though you may find relief in the Replay feature.
+It’s a bummer this feature isn’t open to all channels and devices, but Sling TV has been steadily increasing support as the service grows, so keep checking back.